I have a

 Hummus – 350g chickpeas, 300ml water, half a peeled lime, 3 cloves garlic

-Surprisingly, the hummus in the Breville was a completely different consistency but if you look closer it’s partly due to the fact that there’s a much bigger variance in particle size with the Breville.
+Surprisingly, the hummus in the Breville was a completely different consistency (I really didn’t expect that) but if you look closely it’s partly due to the fact that there’s a much bigger variance in particle size with the Breville.

 The resulting hummus was significantly creamier and fluffier and the difference in texture was very noticeable.
 I personally don’t mind a bit of a chunkier hummus so I would have no preference on this one either way – both good.

 Noticeably lighter in colour, slightly creamier and only marginally smoother from the Optimum.
 Very close in taste but there were small tomato seeds (you can see some on the spoon) in some mouthfuls.